hazah/activeview/README.md

 outside world.
 This enables a pattern where this object is used to obtain formatted data suitable for rendering by querying the object directly.
-Since it is a true view, and is responsible for generating rendered content, the object's properties can used to generate rendered data from any conroller and by extention, view, context.
+Since it is a true view, and is responsible for generating rendered content, the object's properties can used to generate rendered data from any controller and by extention, view, context.
 Effectively this means that once we obtain a view object, we can collect rendered information in an arbitrary way.

 ```ruby